umarcor/osvb/doc/intro/index.rst

 scope.
 However, most projects are to be implemented in practice, and the sources of Units Under Test (UUTs) are to be used for both simulation and implementation.
-Therefore, the usage of :ref:`OSVB:API:Core` in this bundle is not limited to adding verification frameworks and/or methodologies; it is also the proposed solution for users to declare the sources of their designs.
+Therefore, the usage of :ref:`API:Core` in this bundle is not limited to adding verification frameworks and/or methodologies; it is also the proposed solution for users to declare the sources of their designs.
-By the same token, :ref:`OSVB:API:Project`, :ref:`OSVB:API:Tool`, :ref:`OSVB:API:Runner` and :ref:`OSVB:API:Logging` are
+By the same token, :ref:`API:Project`, :ref:`API:Tool`, :ref:`API:Runner` and :ref:`API:Logging` are
 also extensible for being used in synthesis and implementation.